-Please note, that on the final day of each school term, school closes at 12 noon.
-The Junior All Stars After School Club will not operate on these days.
+Please note, as school closes at 12 noon on the last Friday of every term, Junior All Stars After School Club will not operate on these days.

 Inappropriate use of social networking sites

 In recent years, social networking sites have grown in popularity and many people use them to communicate with family, friends and others.
 Unfortunately, there are people who use social networking sites to cyber-bully or harass others.